 What we like: A step up from budget resort pants; reliable waterproofing and durable materials.

-Trew Gear is most known for their strong collection of bibs (including the Chariot Primo above), but those who prefer pants should check out their McKenzie.
+Trew Gear is most known for their strong collection of bibs (including the Chariot Classic above), but those who prefer pants should check out their McKenzie.
 The 2-layer McKenzie uses Trew’s PNW membrane (recently updated to be more breathable), which we’ve tested—and approved—on the Astoria jacket, making it a highly protective piece for wet conditions and soggy chairlift rides.
-Full seam taping, hidden Velcro adjustment tabs at the waist, and a RECCO reflector up the ante compared to most entry-level resort offerings, and we prefer the cargo pocket to a more traditional front-of-thigh pocket.
+Full seam taping, hidden Velcro adjustment tabs at the waist, and a Recco reflector up the ante compared to most entry-level resort offerings, and we prefer the cargo pocket to a more traditional front-of-thigh pocket.

 See the Trew Gear McKenzie Pant

-17. Outdoor Research Hemispheres II Bib ($649)
+15. Outdoor Research Hemispheres II Bib ($649)

 Outdoor Research Hemispheres II Bibs (women's snow bibs)Best for: Backcountry/resort